ChiaraBecht/NLP/Theory/Introduction_to_NLP.md

 - Chunking: Identify small phrases, such as noun phrases, that behave like a single unit
 - Stemming and Lemmatization: Text normalisation aka reducing words to their base form.
 Simple approach cut off the pre- and/or suffixes (= stemming), Lemmatization considers context especially POS for distinguishing a base form

 These downstream tasks are sequence tagging tasks.

-- Text Classification: assign categories to texts, Applications: spam filtering, language identification, sentiment analysis.
+- Text Classification: assign categories to texts, Applications: spam filtering, language identification, sentiment analysis, question answering.

+### Text vectorization

+### Powerful NLP models

+### Application for my project
+The project i was using NLP for is currently under embargo until it is published.
+I have conducted this project as my master thesis.
+The project aims to built a Knowledge Graph from all abstracts found on PubMed using NLP.
+In short I have worked on sentiment analysis based on verbs in the biomedical context.
+I have accomplished this with using spaCy and a custom algorithm.
+Furthermore, I have customized a model that classifies the authors confidence of reported findings.
+For this part I have worked with the flair library.
+More details can be requested.

+## Concluding Remarks
+### Limitations
+The limitations concern the applications i have built for the project.

+### My favourite NLP tools
+- spaCy and ScispaCy: outstanding performance for Lemmatization, with ScispaCy models strong on Biomedical sequence tagging tasks
+- flair: strong on embeddings, they have their own embedding method as well as many third party embeddings.
+Interface for third-party mmodels to be used especially for text classification
+- TextBlob: state-of-the-art sentiment analyis
+- NLTK: NLP library covering broad spectrum of NLP tasks
+- GENSIM: topic modelling (special type of downstream task)